* S&P 500 hits new intraday high, Europe closes higher

 yields nudged down to 1.147 percent, just shy of record lows.

-Brent crude for September delivery settled up 70
+Brent crude for September delivery was up 13 cents

 (Reporting by Herbert Lash, additional reporting by Lionel